dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 ## Paper Summary

-This repository contains the programming scripts, data, and analysis pipelines associated with the paper **"Differentiating motor and cognitive deficits in patients with neurological impairment during self-administered digital tasks."** In this study, the authors applied a computational framework to disentangle cognitive deficits from confounding motor impairments in self-administered digital tasks.
+This repository contains the programming scripts, data, and analysis pipelines associated with the paper **"Mitigating the impact of motor impairment on self-administered digital tests in patients with neurological disorders."** In this study, the authors applied a computational framework to disentangle cognitive deficits from confounding motor impairments in self-administered digital tasks.

 ## Research in context